 - pinch of salt

-- Store in refrigerator or us immediately as a warm dressing for wilted salads
+- Allow to cool; Store in refrigerator or use immediately for wilted salads

 - Greek: add a clove of garlic to the sugar/vinegar mixture; then add dried oregano and black pepper to the mixture, store in fridge